knuthaug/twitter-navigator/README.md

-Twitter demo app with restful neo4j and rails 3.
+Twitter network explorer in pure javascript with jquery, Jit and Canvas.

+Knut Haugen 2010-08-06